bnfour/i3-quake-terminal/README.md

 `python -m pip install i3ipc`

 # Usage
 The script creates a single sticky terminal window on specified output, toggleable via calling the script again.
 The first call will show the window, the second call will hide it, and so on.
-If the window is closed, the first subsequent call will create and show a new one.
+If the window is but closed instead of using the script to hide it, the first subsequent call will create and show a new one.

-This script can be used to provide a quickly accessible general terminal window, or a `htop` instance as a task manager.
+This script can be used to provide a quickly accessible terminal window, or a `htop` instance as a task manager.
 Feel free to invent your own uses!

 ## i3 configuration
 This script requires some configuration on i3's side to work properly.
 See [docs](https://i3wm.org/docs/userguide.html#configuring) for details.